Masterkoki/Projetcts/README.md

-## Comment utiliser le projet
+## How to use the project

-1. Cloner le dépôt.
+1. Clone the depository.
-2. Exécuter le fichier `main.py`.
+2. Execute the file `main.py`.